 After several years of talking to and meeting Aussie owners and breeders with their dogs all across the country,

 I finally found one who didn't ask me "what color do you want" within the first ten minutes of discussing what I was looking for in a pup.

 Beth Delozier of Nineveh Ranch spent countless hours with me discussing natural instinct and drives,

 different bloodlines and training methods as well as introducing me to others to enhance my education.

-She took the time to understand I needed a pup with drive and desire to work to deal with my strong handling as well as
+She took the time to understand I needed a pup with very high drive and desire to work to deal with my strong handling

-one capable of working with me while I started this new chapter in my life with dogs.
+and one capable of working with me while I started this new chapter of my life with dogs.

-My health did not allow me to take a pup from the first Ready and Ruth litter, but in 2010 Beth repeated the cross and sent me video.
+My health did not allow me to take a pup from the first Ready and Ruth litter, but in 2010 Beth repeated the cross and sent me a video of the pups.